MicrosoftDocs/sdk-api/sdk-api-src/content/rend/index.md

 ## -description

-This header is used by Telephony Application Programming Interfaces.
+This header is used by tapi3.
 For more information, see:

 - [Telephony Application Programming Interfaces](../_tapi3/index.md)